Non-U.S. operators of the M60 tank: Taiwan

 Taiwan received its first shipments of M60A3TTS tanks from the United States under the terms of the 1954 Taiwan – United States Mutual Defense Treaty and the 1951 Mutual Security Act until 1979.
 Further military assistance has been provided under Export-Import Bank financing and Overseas Private Investment Corporation guarantees.

 In August 1997, it was announced that the United States would transfer 180 surplus M60A3 tanks to Taiwan over the following 12 months in a deal worth about $1 million per vehicle.
 Taiwan is acquiring a total of 480 M60A3 tanks; they will join an already large tank force consisting of some 450 M48H and 300 M48A5 medium tanks and over 1,000 much older M41 and M24 light tanks (most of which are said to be in storage).

 In October 2017, Taiwan abandoned attempts to acquire surplus M1 Abrams from the U.S. and announced an upgrade program for 450 of its M60A3s, consisting of replacing the main gun with a new 120 mm cannon, as well as upgrading the ballistics computer, changing turret hydraulics to electric, and other systems.
 Testing and evaluation are expected to be completed in 2019 and application of new features to start in 2020.
 In May 2018, Taiwan's Minister of National Defense told a legislative panel they are still interested in purchasing an initial batch of 108 U.S. surplus M1A2 Abrams tanks, enough to equip two battalions.
 In July 2019 the US State Department approved the sale of 108 M1A2Ts.
 The first two were delivered to Taiwan in June 2022.

-Other than the M60A3 TTS, Taiwan also has approximately 400 CM-11 Brave Tiger tanks developed by General Dynamics and the ROC Army's Armored Vehicle Development Center.
+Other than the M60A3 TTS, Taiwan also has approximately 400 CM11 Brave Tiger tanks developed by General Dynamics and the ROC Army's Armored Vehicle Development Center.
 The CM11 is a hybrid M60 chassis fitted with the turret from the older M48A5 Patton and the fire control system (FCS) of the M1 Abrams.
 Some analysts have expressed concerns that Taiwan's terrain and some of its bridges and roads are unsuitable for the M1A1's 60 ton weight.